Elaine Storkey: Working life

 After many years teaching and writing with the Open University and presenting radio and television documentaries on gender, race, and ethnicity with colleague Stuart Hall, Storkey succeeded John Stott as Executive Director of the London Institute for Contemporary Christianity (LICC) in 1991, a post she held until 1999.
 She contributed to Stott's obituary in 2011.
 She also taught at King's College London.
 In 1997 she became President of Tearfund, a Christian relief and development charity, and has since been involved in monitoring aid, relief and advocacy work in countries of the Global South.
-In 2010 she and her husband Alan became founder members of Restored, an organisation committed to advocating against violence to women.
+In 2010 she and her husband Alan became founder members of Restored, an organisation advocating against violence towards women.

 Storkey was a member of the General Synod of the Church of England from 1987 to 2016, serving on the Archbishop's Rural Commission, the Cathedrals Commission and, from 2021-3, the Household and Families Commission.
 She was the C of E delegate to the Church of Scotland General Assembly and to the World Council of Churches where she was involved in dialogue with the Orthodox Churches for a number of years.
 She has served on many other boards and councils, including the Crown Nominations Commission, the environmental agency A Rocha, the global advocacy group Micah Challenge, and as Vice President of the University of Gloucestershire.
 She is currently President of Fulcrum, a Church of England think-tank.
 She holds a Lambeth DD degree an honorary PhD from the University of Gloucestershire, and is a Fellow of Aberystwyth University.